- GRADUATE STUDIES

 FPU’s climate commitment was first set in motion by Franklin Pierce’s Ecological Conscience Initiative, endorsed by the full faculty as well as President Hagerty in 1998.
 This initiative affirmed that ecological conscience is a collective awareness of the effects of our actions on all aspects of the ecological community, and a demonstrated respect for that community.
 By helping individuals develop an ecological conscience, we will help them learn how to live well while minimizing their impacts on the community, thus becoming part of a sustainable society.

 In order to fulfill its commitment to climate neutrality, Franklin Pierce’s Ecological Conscience Initiative grew into the Sustainability Council, which now leads a campus sustainability effort that is growing in size and scope.
 The Sustainability Council meets monthly to discuss and take action on campus-wide issues that affect the “triple bottom line” of sustainability including energy and greenhouse gas reduction, recycling, dining, housing, and more.
-Represented offices include Facilities, Purchasing, Finance, Environmental Services, Residential Life, Information Technology, the Environmental Sciences & Environmental Studies programs, the Monadnock Institute for Nature, Place and Culture, Student Affairs, and others.
+Represented offices include Facilities, Purchasing, Finance, Environmental Services, Residential Life, Information Technology, the Environmental Sciences & Environmental Studies programs, the Monadnock Institute of Nature, Place and Culture, Student Affairs, and others.

 Franklin Pierce is also an institutional member of the Association for the Advancement of Sustainability in Higher Education (AASHE).
 Through its membership, Franklin Pierce students, faculty and staff have access to members-only resources such as case studies, references, and discounts to AASHE member business products and services, conference and award opportunities.